-- 87. The Survivor and Descendant Class members are Indians as defined by the Indian Act, R.S.C.
-1985, c.
-1-5.
-The Band Class members are bands made up of Indians so defined. - 88.
-The Class members' Aboriginal Rights existed and were exercised at all relevant times pursuant to the Constitution Act, 1982, s.
+52. The Class members are Aboriginal Indian Bands

+- 53. The Class members' Aboriginal Rights existed and were exercised at all relevant times pursuant to the Constitution Act, 1982, s.
 35, being Schedule B to the Canada Act 1982 (UK), 1982, c.
-11. - 89.
-At all material times, Canada owed the Plaintiffs and Class members a special and constitutionally-mandated duty of care, good faith, honesty and loyalty pursuant to Canada's {01447063.2} constitutional obligations and Canada's duty to act in the best interests of Aboriginal People and especially Aboriginal Children who were particularly vulnerable.
-Canada breached those duties, causing harm.

-90. The Class members descend from Aboriginal Peoples who have exercised their respective laws, customs and traditions integral to their distinctive societies prior to contact with Europeans.
-In particular, and from a time prior to contact with Europeans to the present, the Aboriginal Peoples from whom the Plaintiffs and Class members descend have sustained their people, communities and distinctive culture by exercising their respective laws, customs and traditions in relation to their entire way of life, including language, dance, music, recreation, art, family, marriage and communal responsibilities, and use of resources.
+11. - At all material times, Canada owed the Plaintiffs and Class members a special and constitutionally-mandated duty of care, good faith, honesty and loyalty pursuant to Canada's constitutional obligations and Canada's duty to act in the best interests of Aboriginal People and especially Aboriginal Children who were particularly vulnerable.
+Canada breached those duties, causing harm. - The Class members are comprised of Aboriginal Peoples who have exercised their respective laws, customs and traditions integral to their distinctive societies prior to contact with Europeans.
+In particular, and from a time prior to contact with Europeans to the present, the Aboriginal Peoples who comprise the Class members have sustained their people, communities and distinctive culture by exercising their respective laws, customs and traditions in relation to their entire way of life, including language, dance, music, recreation, art, family, marriage and communal responsibilities, and use of resources.